GeauxWeisbeck4/andrews-logseq-graph/pages/2 Functional Programming in JavaScript.md

 		- Algorithm that goes through an array and applies some operation to create a new set.
 A list of strings that represent numbers but we need that list to become a list of the corresponding numeric values, we can set up a loop to go through all elements of the array systematically, processing each one by one and producing a new array -> `map()`
 	- ## Reducing Array to a Single Value
 		- Write loops that go through a complete array perform some kind of operation and end up with a single computed value (like add a list of numbers up) -> `reduce()` and `reduceRight()`
+	- ## Looping Through Arrays
+		- `forEach()` array function takes care of looping through an array and invoking a callback for each element so declare what kind of work to do and nothing else -> we'll redo the array summing logic
 		-